 Do you say your organization already has food hygiene training?
 I am sure you are correct.
 Did you know, though, that studies have shown that there is often a gap between what is taught and what is learned?
 Even more important, what food handlers know is not always put into practice.

 A recent empirical review included 35 studies that examined this gap.
-The majority of the studies found that the “commercial and residential food handlers had insufficient food safety knowledge, especially in the areas of foodborne pathogens and safe food-handling practices”.
+The majority of the studies found that the “commercial and residential food handlers had insufficient food safety knowledge, especially in the areas of foodborne pathogen and safe food-handling practices”.
 (Study 1)

 In the above situation (teaching-learning gap), it’s logical to think that your food hygiene training will close the gap.
 However, research shows that food handlers can have sufficient knowledge, yet not use it.
 Thus, their “attitudes and practices regarding certain food safety concepts” are less than acceptable.